pbeza/komputerowe-wspomaganie-technik-kryminalistycznych/faces/README.txt

-In this directory you should extract all of the faces' images which form training for our application.
+In this directory you should extract all of the faces' images which form training set for application.
 Due to licenses and limited space on GitHub, you should download and extract them manually.

 Links with training sets:

-1. Yale Facedatabase A:
+1. Yale Facedatabase A

 http://vision.ucsd.edu/datasets/yale_face_dataset_original/yalefaces.zip

 extract to 'YaleFacedatabaseA' directory.

-2. Yale Facedatabase B (cropped version):
+2. Yale Facedatabase B (cropped version)

 http://vision.ucsd.edu/extyaleb/CroppedYaleBZip/CroppedYale.zip